pytorch/pytorch.github.io/_posts/2023-01-04-trace-analysis-for-masses.md

 ### Installation

-For installing the generic HTA package please refer to the [README](https://github.com/facebookresearch/HolisticTraceAnalysis/blob/main/README.md).
-In brief, the user is required to clone the repo (https://github.com/facebookresearch/HolisticTraceAnalysis) and install the necessary Python package via pip.
+For installing the HTA please refer to the [README](https://github.com/facebookresearch/HolisticTraceAnalysis/blob/main/README.md).
+In brief, the user is required to clone the [repo](https://github.com/facebookresearch/HolisticTraceAnalysis) and install the necessary Python packages via pip.

 ### Usage

-This version of Holistic Trace Analysis is currently in beta.
-We recommend using HTA in a Jupyter notebook.
-We provide a [demo notebook](https://github.com/facebookresearch/HolisticTraceAnalysis/blob/main/examples/trace_analysis_demo.ipynb), for your convenience.
+This version of Holistic Trace Analysis is currently in beta and we recommend using HTA in a Jupyter notebook.
+A [demo notebook](https://github.com/facebookresearch/HolisticTraceAnalysis/blob/main/examples/trace_analysis_demo.ipynb) is provided for your convenience.
 To get started, import the hta package in a Jupyter notebook, create a TraceAnalysis object and off we go in exactly two lines of code.

 ```python
 from hta.trace_analysis import TraceAnalysis